wdi-sg/gitbook-2018/10-react/react-webpack/readme.md

 - `babel-core`: Transforms your ES6 code into ES5
 - `babel-loader`: Webpack helper to transform your JavaScript dependencies (for example, when you import your components into other components) with Babel
-- `babel-preset-airbnb`: Determines which transformations/plugins to use and polyfills (provide modern functionality on older browsers that do not natively support it) based on the browser matrix you want to support
 - `babel-preset-react`: Babel preset for all React plugins, for example turning JSX into functions

 ```